A wonderful day by the sea,

 I had the great opportunity to be invited to visit the Khomapastr textile factory in Hua Hin.

-Invited by the managing director Asaya Kongsiri, who is the granddaughter of the founder and who I first met through my friend Julie, who collaborates with the brand.
+Invited by the managing director Asaya Kongsiri, the granddaughter of the founder of the brand.

 We left Bangkok in the early morning,

 with our cappuccinos and croissants, comfortably settled into the van.
 We were 5 people Asaya, Julie, Yukiko, Erika and me.
 The perfect number to be able to talk and get to know each other a bit.

 Founded in 1948, by his Royal Highness Prince Bovoradej and her Serene Highness Pajongchitr Kridakorn.

 Khomapastr began its days in what was then a remote seaside resort town of Hua Hin.

 Prince Bovoradej had developed a keen interest in dyeing and weaving textiles while in exile in Saigon during the 1930s.